markdalgleish/stellar.js/README.md

   // Hide parallax elements that move outside the viewport
   hideDistantElements: true,

-  // Set how often the viewport size is detected
-  viewportDetectionInterval: 1000,

   // Customise how elements are shown and hidden
   hideElement: function($elem) { $elem.hide(); },